 On 12 June 2019, CrowdStrike went public on the NASDAQ exchange under the CRWD ticker symbol.
 Its share price surged by 70% on the first day of trading, closing at 58 USD.

 The company’s flagship product is the CrowdStrike Falcon platform.
-This cloud-based cybersecurity solution uses artificial intelligence (AI), machine learning, and big data analytics to detect, neutralise, and prevent cyber threats in real time.
+This cloud-based cybersecurity solution utilises artificial intelligence (AI), machine learning, and big data analytics to detect, neutralise, and prevent cyber threats in real time.

 Image of the company name CrowdStrike Holdings, Inc.CrowdStrike Holdings’ key lines of business include: